 What’s more, even if pro-Green New Deal candidates are elected, they may never be able to implement their policies.
 To hold politicians’ feet to the fire, we will need social movements – independent from political parties – that are willing to fight for the Green New Deal, and not just against politics-as-usual.

-Today, the COVID-19 pandemic has only been underway for only a few months, but it has already caused multiple crises— of finance, labour, industrial production, healthcare, and global relations.
+Today, the Covid-19 pandemic has been underway for only a few months yet it has already caused multiple crises — of finance, labour, industrial production, healthcare, and global relations.
 This is shaping up to be the ‘Big One’, on the scale of the Great Depression of the 1930s.
 It is at such a moment that people really need a Green New Deal — just as the original New Deal was a response to the Great Depression itself.
 But the Green New Deal, especially at this moment, needs people too.
 How could we make this happen?

 Sowing change in the city